Tell Your Tia, Abuela, Mom: Publix's Iconic Entrance Scales May Soon Be History

 Publix representative Brian West told the Times, “For the foreseeable future, they will remain part of our Florida stores.”

-Until they all disappear except for the original one, Publix did stockpile enough parts to keep the old ones on life support as long as possible — so step on, but step lightly.MORE NEWS: Aldo Amenta, South Florida Quadriplegic Who Gained Fame With Exoskelton At College Graduation, Does It Again
+Until they all disappear except for the original one, Publix did stockpile enough parts to keep the old ones on life support as long as possible — so step on, but step lightly.MORE NEWS: Miami International Airport Sets Thanksgiving Travel Record

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)